tjaffri/ml-dev-mac-setup/README.md

 7. [Visual Studio Code](https://code.visualstudio.com/), with the associated [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), [pylint](https://www.pylint.org), and [autopep8](https://pypi.python.org/pypi/autopep8)
 8. [Google Chrome](https://www.google.com/chrome/)

-To begin setup, launch Terminal and paste in the following:
+To begin setup, launch Terminal and paste in the following.
+Set up is not completely unattended and will break occasionally to ask for credentials etc.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/tjaffri/ml-dev-mac-setup/master/setup.sh)
 ```

-> **Note**: Set up is not completely unattended and will break occasionally to ask for credentials etc.
+> **Important Note**: After setup is complete, close the Terminal window and open a fresh one to continue.

 # 3. Configure Visual Studio Code
 After setup is complete, Chrome and Visual Studio Code will launch automatically.
 You can read the docs, set defaults, and pin these to the dock.